MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Parameters.md

 ```

 If you were to include another positional parameter without including the
-parameter name, that parameter would have to be placed in the order specified
+parameter name, that parameter must be placed in the order specified by the
-by the "Parameter position?" setting.
+`Position` setting.

 #### Parameter Type